ankur512512/rubyonrails/README.md

 could have done better?
 If you didn't attempt any of the stretch goals, feel free to let us know why.

 ### Instructions to run assignment locally
-Take a clone of this repo and go inside the clone directory:
+Take a clone of this repo and go inside the cloned directory:

 ```bash
 git clone https://github.com/ankur512512/think.git